serval-uni-lu/tabularbench/docs/source/attacks.md

 ## Building a new attack

+Attacks from TabularBench follow the same structre as attacks from [TorchAttacks.](https://github.com/Harry24k/adversarial-attacks-pytorch)
+A new attack should then extend *torchattacks.attack.Attack*.

+To evaluate success rate with constraint satisfaction in the new attack, call *tabularbench.attacks.objective_calculator.ObjectiveCalculator*:

+To evaluate individual constraint losses, call *tabularbench.constraints.constraints_backend_executor.ConstraintsExecutor*

+For a complete example, refer to the implementation of [CAPGD](https://github.com/serval-uni-lu/tabularbench/blob/main/tabularbench/attacks/cpgd/cpgd.py)

 ## Submitting a new attack

 We welcome attacks contributions that bring additional insights or challenges to the tabular adversarial robustness community.